openshift/openshift-origin-design/designs/administrator/future-openshift/cluster-settings/index.md

 - Clicking `Nodes` will navigate users to the nodes list to view detailed progress of each node.

 ![Nodes list](img/nodes.png)
-- The Nodes list can be sorted by `Status`.
+- The nodes list can be sorted by `Status`.
 - Additional context has been added under “Ready”.
 The node will display “Up to date” or “Waiting on update” below the existing “Ready” status, to reflect the status of that particular node.